 Rubin headquarters are in Tucson Arizona where a few services are also deployed such as Jira and Confluence.
-These are discussed more in section 7 section 4 gives a high level overview of the system, architecturally we look at this as a set of enclaves.
-As images are processed in the Prompt and Offline Production enclaves, their resulting data products are stored in the Archive enclave and made available to the DAC enclave where data rights holders can access and analyze them.
-In addition, Rubin Observatory staff will use the Development/Integration enclave to maintain the Observatory's software tools and systems and to develop new versions of them.
+These are discussed more in section 7 section 4 gives a high level overview of the system.
+Architecturally we look at this as a set of zones, each of which is allocated compute, storage, and networking.
+As images are processed in the Prompt and Offline Production zones, their resulting data products are stored in the Archive Zone and made available to the DAC Zone where data rights holders can access and analyze them.
+In addition, Rubin Observatory staff will use the Development/Integration Zone to maintain the Observatory's software tools and systems and to develop new versions of them.